ZekeMoore/Pewlett-Hackard-Analysis/Pewlett-Hackard-Analysis Folder/README.md

 ![mentorship_eligibility](https://github.com/ZekeMoore/Pewlett-Hackard-Analysis/blob/2e34b87986253396ce753aa360f332210b736dba/Pewlett-Hackard-Analysis%20Folder/Resources/retirement_eligibility.png)

-* Mentorship Eligibility gives the information about current job title of those who retire soon.
-It means that company can see the positions which will be free in the future.
+* Mentorship Eligibility gives us the information about the current job titles of whom will be retiring soon.
+This means that the company can see which positions will have openings in the near future.

-* Also, from the Mentorship Eligibility the company can see the order of positions which will be free soon.
-Based on this information HR can set the priorities and plan the hiring in advance.
+* From the Mentorship Eligibility chart the company can see the order of which positions will be opened up.
+Based on this information, the HR department can set the priorities and plans for hiring replacements in advance.

 ## Summary